 A deeper colored countertop will match well with a lighter floor.
 When your countertop and floor are wood, it can be a good idea to paint the cabinets below a contrasting color, in order to create a visual separation of the two blocks of wood.

 Wood Is In!

 It’s withstood the test of time, it matches with all kinds of different decor and colors, and it’s depth and complexity grows the longer you’ve owned it.

 Sustainability initiatives have become an essential ingredient to doing business responsibly and successfully.
 Caribou, FLOFORM’s butcher block supplier, is proud to partner with OneTreePlanted to fulfill our Reforestation Efforts.
 For every countertop sold, Caribou will plant a tree!

+Would you use wood within your kitchen?
 We can’t recommend wood countertops enough!